RMRubert/RMRubert.github.io/Test.md

 				sep = ",",
 				row.names = FALSE)

 From here, there is a lot of listening to the music, assign a genre, rinse and repeat.
-Several months later,  if you manage to finish this task instead of playing the three Mass Effect games in a row, you would need to update the original tracklist.csv (the one exported in the first step).
+Several months later, if you manage to finish this task instead of playing the three Mass Effect games in a row (cough..., cough...), you would need to update the original tracklist.csv.
 Update the genre column with your new genres, and use TagScanner to import the information into the library.
 Hence the importance of not updating, adding or removing songs, or the whole process would be screwed.